a

 Steve Kass attended Pomona College (B.A., Mathematics) and the University of Wisconsin–Madison (M.A. and Ph.D., Mathematics), and he was a postdoctoral fellow at the University of Montreal and Los Alamos National Laboratory before coming to Drew in 1988.
 Dr. Kass’s recent publications and conference talks are in his research area of Dynamical Systems.
 Earlier publications include a book and several articles about Lie Algebras, as well as articles and book chapters on database programming, and he has served as a faculty reader for the Advanced Placement exam in Computer Science.

-In pursuits outside of mathematics and computer science, Dr. Kass is the tenor section leader of New York City’s Dessoff Choirs, where he has sung since 1997, and he co-edited and co-authored a 1998 review of HIV-related opportunistic infections and their treatments.
+In pursuits outside of mathematics and computer science, Dr. Kass is a member of New York City’s Dessoff Choirs, where he has sung since 1997, and he co-edited and co-authored a 1998 review of HIV-related opportunistic infections and their treatments.
 His interests include language, light bulbs, weather, and things that can be taken apart, such as cars.
 Dr. Kass is sometimes referred to within the department as “the other Steve.”
-He lives in Madison and can often be seen around campus walking his Dogo Argentino mix, Keeper.
+He lives in Madison and can often be seen around campus walking his dog, Keeper.

 Diane Liporace